 Before You Arrive at Disney’s Hollywood Studios

 In order to ride Star Wars: Rise of the Resistance, you’ll need the My Disney Experience app to join a Boarding Group as part of the virtual queue.
 Be sure to download the app from your smartphone’s app store the night before, so you can have it ready to go once you’re inside the park.
 If you already have the app, update it to the latest version.
 You don’t want to lose any precious time in the morning when you arrive!
+(Pssst.
+Check out our full guide to using My Disney Experience.)

 It’s also very important to add your entire party to your Family and Friends list within the app so that everyone can join the Boarding Group at the same time.
 Each member of your party must have a My Disney Experience account and be linked in your Family and Friends list, or be a guest (such as small children) that you already manage on your account.